Louis-CharlesBiron/canvasDotEffect/readme.md

 The Grid class is a derivate of the Shape class.
 It allows the creation of dot-based symbols / text.
 To create your own set of symbols (source), see the *Grid Assets* section.

 #### **The Grid constructor takes the following parameters:**
-###### - `new Grid(keys, gaps, spacing, source, pos, radius, color, limit, drawEffectCB, ratioPosCB, setupCB, fragile)`
+###### - `new Grid(keys, gaps, spacing, source, pos, radius, color, limit, drawEffectCB, ratioPosCB, setupCB, anchorPos, alwaysActive, fragile)`
-- *pos, radius, color, limit, drawEffectCB, ratioPosCB, setupCB, fragile* -> See the Shape class.
+- *pos, radius, color, limit, drawEffectCB, ratioPosCB, setupCB, anchorPos, alwaysActive, fragile* -> See the Shape class.
 - **keys** -> A string containing the characters to create.
 - **gaps** -> The `[x, y]` distances within the dots.
 - **source** -> The source containing the symbols definitions.
 See *Grid Assets* section.